 What Is Lyme Disease?

 Lyme disease is a disease that is caused by bacteria called Borrelia burgdorferi.
-It is transmitted from the deer tick.
+It is transmitted by the deer tick.
 Deer ticks can be found in different parts of the country, including Minnesota, Northern California, and Wisconsin.

 When the disease starts, it’s likely you noticed a round, red ringed rash.
 Maybe you had flu-like symptoms, including headaches and chills.
 However, as the painful bacteria worked their way deeper into your body, your symptoms got worse.
 They could include: